Home > Guides > how to start a clothing business

 Step 4: Handle Legal Requirements

-A strong clothing business proposal must comply with India’s legal requirements.
+A strong clothing business must comply with India’s legal requirements.
 Here’s how you should get your legal paperwork in order:

 a.
 Business Registration